geofis/forest-loss-fire-reproducible/README.md

 3. In the `Files` tab (down-right pane), click on the `forest-loss-fire-reproducible` directory, and then click on the `forest-loss-fire-reproducible.Rproj` file.
 When asked `Do you want to open the project ~/forest-loss-fire-reproducible?`, click `Yes`.

-4. Run the code chunks in the reproducible scripts, by following the sequence mentioned in the [How to reproduce](#how-to-reproduce) section.
+4. Run the code chunks in the reproducible scripts, or alternately knit the notebooks.

 ### Using R from a Docker